Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/01-Creational-PatternsPt.1/README.md

 <!-- v -->

-__*Singletons need special treatment with miltithreding*__ to avoid having multiple threads creating the object more than once.
+__*Singletons need special treatment with multithreading*__ to avoid having multiple threads creating the object more than once.

 <!-- v -->